kowainik/relude/README.md

 `relude` exports `Text` and `ByteString` (as well as synonyms `LText` and `LByteString` for lazy versions).
-In addition, some functions work with `Text` instead of `String` – `words`, `lines`, etc. In addtion, `relude` provides specialised versions of the `IO` functions to work with `Text` and `ByteString` — `readFileText`, `writeFileBS`, etc.
+In addition, some functions work with `Text` instead of `String` – `words`, `lines`, etc. In addition, `relude` provides specialised versions of the `IO` functions to work with `Text` and `ByteString` — `readFileText`, `writeFileBS`, etc.